 Unlike the /etc/runit/1 script, an init-stage1 script running as process 1 has nothing to back it up, and if it fails and dies, the machine crashes.
 Does that mean the runit approach is better?
 It's certainly safer, but not necessarily better, because init-stage1 can be made extremely small, to the point it is practically failproof, and if it fails, it means something is so wrong that you would have had to reboot the machine with init=/bin/sh anyway.

 To make init-stage1 as small as possible, only this realization is needed: you do not need to perform all of the one-time initialization tasks before launching s6-svscan.
 Actually, once init-stage1 has made it possible for s6-svscan to run, it can fork a background "init-stage2" process and exec into s6-svscan immediately!
 The "init-stage2" process can then pursue the one-time initialization, with a big advantage over the "init-stage1" process: s6-svscan is running, as well as a few vital services, and if something bad happens, there's a getty for the administrator to log on.
 No need to play fancy tricks with /dev/console anymore!
-Yes, the theoretical separation in 3 stages is a bit more supple in practice: the "stage 2" process 1 can be already running when a part of the "stage 1" one-time tasks are still being run.
+Yes, the theoretical separation in 3 stages is a bit more flexible in practice: the "stage 2" process 1 can be already running when a part of the "stage 1" one-time tasks are still being run.

 Of course, that means that the scan directory is still incomplete when s6-svscan first starts, because most services can't yet be run, for lack of mounted filesystems, network etc. The "init-stage2" one-time initialization script must populate the scan directory when it has made it possible for all wanted services to run, and trigger the scanner.
 Once all the one-time tasks are done, the scan directory is fully populated and the scanner has been triggered, the machine is fully operational and in stage 2, and the "init-stage2" script can die.